FernandoAiresCastello/PTM/README.md

 - IF.GTE - if greater or equal to
 - IF.LT - if lesser than
 - IF.LTE - if lesser or equal to
-- IF.STR.EQ - if strings equal
+- IF.EQS - if strings equal
-- IF.STR.NEQ - if strings not equal
+- IF.NEQS - if strings not equal
 - IF.KEY - if key is pressed
 - ENDIF - terminate if block